-- 7.1.6.1 The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following: - B. Any 3 of the above
+7.1.6.1 - The institution's initiatives to A. Any 4 or all of the above preserve and improve the environment and harness energy are confirmed through the following:

 - 1. Green audit

 - 2. Energy audit

 - 3. Environment audit

 - 4. Clean and green campus recognitions/awards

 - 5. Beyond the campus environmental promotional activities